allistermugaisi/Shopping-list-react-app/README.md

 This project shows an example of a shopping list app developed using create-react-app

+Below are the steps of using the app:

 ## Available Scripts

 In the project directory, you can run: